PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 > *Yes, thank you*, that thought occurred to me several times over the next nine years.
 I made that principle the centerpiece of my Battle Magic curriculum after I learned its centrality the hard way.
 It was not the first Rule on the younger Tom Riddle's list.
 It is only by harsh experience that we learn which principles take priority over which other principles; as mere words they all sound equally persuasive. *Professor Quirrell - HP:MoR*

-So what I did I learn making that converter program?
+So what did I learn making that converter program?

 A bunch of things, as it turns out!
 I'll try to trim them to the essentials, but even then, there are lots of essentials.